 Aftercare is an important part of recovery treatment programs.
 Instead of the graduate completely leaving the supportive environment provided by the program, it provides a step down.
 Aftercare effectively transitions the participant from a more intensive program back into their daily life.
 Aftercare is voluntary and implemented when the participant graduates the VTC program but acknowledges the need for continued support.
 The type of program that each client chooses with the Treatment Team, as well as the length of time they commit to it, will vary depending on their unique situation and needs.

 Typically, Aftercare lasts a minimum of one hundred eighty (180) days.
 Actual program time will vary by participant.
 Aftercare includes, but is not limited to, the following:

-- Follow all requirements of individualized treatment plan. - Meet with Case Manager in person monthly, or as directed by the treatment team. - Random drug screens. - Attend one (1) Veterans Support Group per week. - Attend group therapy as directed by individualized treatment plan. - Monthly court appearances. - Submit journal entries at court appearances. - Engage in individual counseling &/or therapy as deemed necessary. - Engage in positive daily activity and cooperation.
-This includes, but is not limited to, employment, schooling, or volunteer work. - Continued compliance with payment plan with the Criminal Court Clerk's Office for fines, fees, and court costs. - Pay monthly program fees (\$50.00/mo.)
+- Meet with Case Manager in person monthly, or as directed by the treatment team. - Random drug screens. - Attend one (1) Veterans Support Group per week. - Attend group therapy as directed by individualized treatment plan. - Monthly court appearance - Submit journal entry at court appearance. - Engage in individual counseling &/or therapy as deemed necessary. - Engage in positive daily activity.
+This can be employment, schooling, or volunteer work. - Pay monthly program fees (\$50.00/mo.)